 Formal Methods

-- Secure compilation, sound decompilation, weakest precondition analysis, abduction inference, and abstract interpretation.
+- Secure compilation, sound decomplilation, weakest precondition analysis, abduction inference, abstract interpretation.

 - Mathematical topics (e.g., type theory, homotopy, category theory, program logics), hyperproperties, datalog/e-graphs.